Real Estate

 Credit: dpproductions/Getty Images

 When I bought my first home outside of Denver, Colorado, I was charmed by its cherry-red front door.
-I like the way it popped against the brick exterior, and ever since, it’s proved to be the perfect backdrop for wreaths—especially during the holidays.
+I like the way it popped against the brick exterior, and ever since it’s proved to be the perfect backdrop for wreaths — especially during the holidays.
 I like to think my red door garners some stellar curb appeal.
-But I’ve also learned that a red door could mean a lot of different things, depending on where you live.
+But more than curb appeal, red doors can have different meanings — so if you want to paint your door red, there are things you need to know.

 Are red doors a symbol of paying off your mortgage?